- Search The Registry

 Solomon D. Spady

 Solomon Spady was born in Cape Charles, Northampton County, Virginia.
-He completed his education in the public schools there and graduated from Hampton Normal and Agricultural Institute now Hampton University in 1912.
+He completed his education in the public schools there and graduated from Hampton Normal and Agricultural Institute, now Hampton University, in 1912.
 He stayed on to teach at the Institute for one year.
 The following year, Mr. Spady taught physics at Virginia Union University.
 In 1914, he received a teaching certificate from the state of Virginia and began his career in public education in Cape Charles, Virginia.
 Spady became affiliated with the New Farmers of America, the largest black farm youth organization in the world.
-During this time, he formed a lasting acquaintance with agricultural chemist, Dr. George Washington Carver.
+During this time, he formed a lasting acquaintance with an agricultural chemist Dr. George Washington Carver.

-In 1922, Spady accepted a teaching position in Delray, which also carried the responsibility of principal.
+In 1922, Spady accepted a teaching position in Delray, which also carried the responsibility of the principal.
 The name of the school, which was established in 1895, had been changed from Delray Colored Number 4 to Delray County Training School.
 He was the third African American public school principal/teacher assigned to Delray Beach.
 He came here upon the recommendation of Booker T. Washington.
 In 1926, Spady married Jessie B. Green, the daughter of a local prominent family.
 They never had children of their own.
 His home, at 170 Blackmer Street, which is now NW 5th Avenue, was constructed in that same year.
-It was a two story single-family residence, rectangular in shape, and stucco over frame construction with a stone foundation.
+It was a two-story single-family residence, rectangular, stucco over frame construction with a stone foundation.

 When Spady began teaching at Delray County Training School, it had an enrollment of a hundred children in grades one through eight.
 In 1934, under his tutelage, the student body grew to 336 in grades one through ten.
-In 1939, the first twelfth grade high school graduation was held.
+In 1939, the first twelfth-grade high school graduation was held.
 In 1937, the school was renamed George Washington Carver High School.
-“Prof”, as Mr. Spady was called, as principal also taught woodshop and agriculture classes.
+“Prof,” as Mr. Spady was called, as principal, also taught woodshop and agriculture classes.
 His students competed with others at the local, state, and national levels.
-In 1936, one of his students, Lester C. Albert, received the Superior Farmer Award by the National Organization during ceremonies in Pine Bluff, Arkansas.
+In 1936, one of his students, Lester C. Albert, received the Superior Farmer Award from the National Organization during ceremonies in Pine Bluff, Arkansas.

 In 1958, a new high school building was erected on S.W.
 12th Avenue in Delray Beach.
-Carver High School moved to that site and the old school building became an elementary school.
+Carver High School moved to that site, and the old building became an elementary school.
 It was named in Mr. Spady’s honor as S. D. Spady Elementary School.
-Spady served as principal for twenty-eight years; after which he served seven years as a classroom teacher retiring from the county’s public school system in 1957.
-Shortly afterwards he returned to his hometown in Cape Charles, Virginia.
+Spady served as principal for twenty-eight years, after which he served seven years as a classroom teacher retiring from the county’s public school system in 1957.
+Shortly afterward, he returned to his hometown in Cape Charles, Virginia.